InitRoot/initroot.github.io/_posts/2022-11-02-AuditWalk.md

 {% include note.html content="This does have the prerequisite of having a working configuration or connection file." %}
 <br/>
-We could simply copy the application files to a user-writeable directory and replace the referenced `Audit.Admin.UI.dl`l` file with our patched one.
+We could simply copy the application files to a user-writeable directory and replace the referenced `Audit.Admin.UI.dll` file with our patched one.
 For all its good intentions, Strong-named assemblies might have helped here.

 ![Modification Works!](/assets/1666898948618.png){: style="float: left"}